Russell Carson: Early life and career

 Carson attended public high school in Toledo, Ohio.
 He then matriculated at Dartmouth College, graduating with an A.B. in economics in 1965.
 After Dartmouth, Carson attended Columbia Business School and obtained an MBA in 1967.
 From 1967 to 1978, he worked at the Citicorp Venture Capital subsidiary of Citicorp, serving as its chairman and CEO from 1974 to 1978.
 Carson left Citicorp to fund the private equity fund Welsh, Carson, Anderson & Stowe.

-As of 2016–2017, he is listed as a trustee of the Metropolitan Museum of Art in New York City, due to his contribution to the reinstallation of the Tombs of Perneb and Raemkai and surrounding galleries of the museum.
+He was a Trustee of the Metropolitan Museum of Art from 2003 to 2016 and is currently listed as a Trustee Emeriti.
+This is perhaps due to his contribution to the reinstallation of the Tombs of Perneb and Raemkai and surrounding galleries of the museum.

 Carson is Chairman of The Carson Family Charitable Trust, which is a private foundation that he founded in 1991 along with family members.

 He is Chair Emeritus of the Rockefeller University’s Board of Trustees.